DaniCelis25/lithium_ion_battery_degradation_models/README.md

 ## Description

 This code is part of a thesis work.
-With the objective of developing a Python library to evaluate the degradation of lithium-ion batteries, therefore, the battery degradation models that were used are from the following article, called "Modeling of Lithium-Ion Battery Degradation", by the authors Bolum Xu, Alexandre Oudalov, Andreas Ulbing, Göran Andersson and Daniel Kirschen.
+With the objective of developing a Python library to evaluate the degradation of lithium-ion batteries, therefore, the battery degradation models that were used are from the following article, called "Modeling of Lithium-Ion Battery Degradation For Cell Life Assessment", by the authors Bolum Xu, Alexandre Oudalov, Andreas Ulbing, Göran Andersson and Daniel Kirschen.

 #### Cite Papers